 👩🏼🌾 Ingredients & Health Benefits

-- Collard greens are superior for bone health but any leafy green vegetable will work.
+- Collard greens are superior for bone health, but any leafy green vegetable will work.

 - White beans are high in protein and fiber.

-- Hemp hearts are protein powerhouses, offering 31.6g of protein per 100 grams—151% more than eggs, which contain 12.6g protein per 100 grams.
+- Hemp hearts are protein powerhouses, offering 31.6g of protein per 100 grams-151% more than eggs, which contain 12.6g of protein per 100 grams.

 - Basil is rich in antioxidants, such as flavonoids and polyphenols, which help protect cells from oxidative damage caused by free radicals.